super-resolution/Locan/docs/metadata.rst

 .. _YAML: http://www.yaml.org/spec/1.2/spec.html
 .. _ruamel.yaml: http://yaml.readthedocs.io/en/latest/index.html

-This way metadata can be standardized by providing certain keywords.
-It is easily readable and printable.
-And it can be saved in a YAML or any other text file format.
-It can possibly also serve as YAML header in a ASDF file format.
+The YAML format can possibly also serve as YAML header in a ASDF file format.

 Structure of metadata for data classes
 =======================================

+The current structure for metadata of the Locdata class is defined in metadata.proto.

+The current structure for metadata of Analysis classes is define in analysis_metadata.proto.

+The following list most likely needs updates:

+.. todo update list

 LocData:
 ---------